-The key difference between the THS4500/1 and the THS4502/3 is the input common-mode range for the two devices.
-The THS4503 has an input common-mode range that is centered around midrail, and the THS4500 and THS4501 have an input common-mode range that is shifted to include the negative power supply rail.
+The key difference between the THS4500/1 and the THS4502/3 is the input common-mode range for the four devices.
+The input common-mode range of the THS4504/5 is the same as the THS4500/1.
+The THS4503 THS4502 and have an input common-mode range that is centered around midrail, and the THS4500 and THS4501 have an input common-mode range that is shifted to include the negative power supply rail.
 Selection of one or the other is determined by the nature of the application.
-Specifically, the THS4500 and THS4501 are designed for use in single-supply applications where the input signal is ground-referenced, as depicted in Figure 94.
-The THS4503 is designed for use in single-supply applications where the input signal is centered between the power supply voltages, as depicted in Figure 95.
+Specifically, the THS4500 THS4501 and designed for use in single-supply applications where the input signal is ground-referenced, as depicted in Figure 76.
+The THS4502 and THS4503 are designed for use in single-supply or split-supply applications where the input signal is centered between the power-supply voltages, as depicted in Figure 77.

-Application Circuit for the THS4500 and THS4501, Featuring Single-Supply Operation With a Ground-Referenced Input Signal
+Figure 76.
+Application Circuit for the THS4500 and THS4501, Featuring Single-Supply Operation with a Ground-Referenced Input Signal

-Application Circuit for the THS4500 and THS4501, Featuring Split-Supply Operation With an Input Signal Referenced at the Midrail
+Figure 77.
+Application Circuit for the THS4500 and THS4501, Featuring Split-Supply Operation with an Input Signal Referenced at the Midrail

-Equations 1-5 allow for calculation of the required input common-mode range for a given set of input conditions.
+Equation 1 to Equation 5 allow calculation of the required input common-mode range for a given set of input conditions.

-The equations allow calculation of the input commonmode range requirements given information about the input signal, the output voltage swing, the gain, and the output common-mode voltage.
-Calculating the maximum and minimum voltage required for VN and VP (the amplifier's input nodes) determines whether or not the input common-mode range is violated or not.
+The equations allow calculation of the input common-mode range requirements given information about the input signal, the output voltage swing, the gain, and the output common-mode voltage.
+Calculating the maximum and minimum voltage required for $V{\rm N}$ and $V{\rm P}$ (the amplifier input nodes) determines whether or not the input common-mode range is violated or not.
 Four equations are required.
-Two calculate the output voltages and two calculate the node voltages at VN and VP (note that only one of these needs calculation, as the amplifier forces a virtual short between the two nodes).
+Two calculate the output voltages and two calculate the node voltages at $V{\rm N}$ and $V{\rm P}$ (note that only one of these needs calculation, as the amplifier forces a virtual short between the two nodes).

-$$V{OUT+} = \frac{V{IN+}(1-\beta) - V{IN-}(1-\beta) + 2V{OCM}\beta}{2\beta}$$ (1)
+$$V{OUT+} = \frac{V{IN+}(1-\beta) - V{IN-}(1-\beta) + 2V{OCM}\beta}{2\beta}$$